Uan-Yuan/xiaorui-xue.github.io/_pages/about.md

 ## 🏙️Education Technology Company

-I led a research team focusing on theories of child development in one of the leading ed-tech companies, designing curriculums for parents and educators on parenting and development psychology.
+I led a research team within a prominent ed-tech company, specializing in child development theories.
+Our work involved crafting curricula tailored for parents and educators, centered around parenting techniques and developmental psychology.

 We launched a parenting education app, aimed to provide bite-sized, personalized parenting practices for caregivers on a daily basis.